MeltwaterArchive/storyplayer/modules/vagrant/usingVagrant.md

 _usingVagrant()_ allows you to start and stop virtual machines using the popular [Vagrant](http://www.vagrantup.com) command-line tool.
 Once the virtual machine has started, you can then use _[$st->usingHost()](../host/usingHost.html)_ to perform actions inside the virtual machine.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\VagrantActions_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\UsingVagrant_.

 ## Behaviour And Return Codes